itom-project/itom/docs/userDoc/source/05_plots/linePlots.rst

  Refresh / redraw current plot

-Depreciated figures
+Deprecated figures
 ==========================

-The plot-dll "itom1DQWTFigure"  is depreciated and was replaced by  "Itom1DQwtPlot".
+The plot-dll "itom1DQWTFigure"  is deprecated and has been replaced by  "Itom1DQwtPlot".